-- (a) the courses or training are accepted by the employer as properly relating to the employee's current responsibilities or are determined by the employer to be specific skills necessary for meeting future district staffing needs, - (b) the course or training is approved in advance, in writing, by the employer, - (c) proof of successful course completion is presented to the employer within one month following notification from the instructor or the educational or training institution, prior to reimbursement by the Board to the employee, and

-(d) the employee is actively at work.
-In cases where the employee is not actively at work (that is; on a leave of absence), reimbursements will be payable when the employee returns to active duty.
+- (a) the courses or training are accepted by the employer as properly relating to the employee's current responsibilities or are determined by the employer to be specific skills necessary for meeting future district staffing needs, - (b) the course or training is approved in advance, in writing, by the employer, - (c) proof of successful course completion is presented to the employer within one month following notification from the instructor or the educational or training institution, prior to reimbursement by the Board to the employee, and - (d) the employee is actively at work.
+In cases where the employee is not actively at work (that is; on a leave of absence), reimbursements will be payable when the employee returns to active duty. - 26.04 If the regular or relief employee voluntarily leaves the employ of the Board before the end of the school year in which the reimbursement for voluntary course work or training is received, this reimbursement may be deducted from the final pay on a pro rata basis.